tom-englert/Nullable.Extended/README.md

 #### Suppressing False Positives

 After using nullable reference types and the nullable analysis for a while you'll may notice some false positive `CS8602`, `CS8603` or `CS8604` warnings that may be not expected.

-E.g. when working with [ReSharper's](https://www.jetbrains.com/resharper/) static analysis, it will enforce to use some patterns that are not covered by the built-ins flow analysis. (see e.g. issues [49653](https://github.com/dotnet/roslyn/issues/49653) or [48354](https://github.com/dotnet/roslyn/issues/48354)).
-While [ReSharper's](https://www.jetbrains.com/resharper/) analyzer based on it's own nullability annotations correctly handled those patterns, the C# Roslyn analyzer will raise a `CS8602` warning:
+E.g. [IDE0031](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/style-rules/ide0031) will enforce you to use null propagation, but this pattern is not fully covered by the flow analysis of the Roslyn nullable analyzer, and you will see a `CS8602` warning:

 ```c#
 public void Method(object? a)